toku-sa-n/accessor/README.md

 Accessors to access physical memory.

+This crate provides accessors to values at a specific memory address.
+When an accessor is created, physical memory is mapped to virtual memory.
+The methods of the accessors can access a value at the specified physical address.
+Once an accessor is dropped, the mapped memory is unmapped.

 This crate is intended to access memory-mapped I/O. Reading and writing are done volatilely.

-The accessed type must implement `Copy` because reading and writing values need to copy it.
+The accessed type must implement [`Copy`] because reading and writing values need to copy it.

 This crate is `#[no_std]` compatible.